 Overnight and daytime count assistants assist in the verifying and counting of ballot papers after the close of poll.

-The role of the count assistant is not difficult, but duties are undertaken in a pressurised environment and the greatest of care has to be taken to ensure that mistakes are not made.
+The role of the count assistant is not difficult, but duties are undertaken in a pressurised environment and the greatest care has to be taken to ensure that mistakes are not made.

 Count assistants work in teams as designated by the Returning Officer.
 Each team is allocated to a count supervisor, who will provide a short briefing before the count begins.

 Depending on the election, the count may take place in full directly after the close of poll at 10pm, or it will be broken into two sessions: one after the close of poll at 10pm and one the following day.
-This will be confirmed during recruitment for the election.

 The length of time a count takes will depend on the size and nature of the election and whether re-counts are required.
 You must be prepared to stay as long as it takes and bring your own food.